All blog posts

 Speaking of the office environment itself.
 I suppose there is a difference between some hubs and HQ though?

-Actually even before Covid, we had started working around three pillars.
+Actually, even before Covid, we had started working on three pillars.
 Engaged people, that goes without saying.
-But also around inspiring workplaces and jobs of the future.
-I don't want the syndrome that at some point there will be 200 people here who can't work digitally.
-That's the people's fault, but also the employer's fault.
-You have to pull people into everything that is happening.
+But also inspiring workplaces and jobs of the future.
+I don't want the situation where at some point there are 200 people here who can't work digitally.
+That's the people's fault, but also the employer's.
+You have to involve people in everything that's happening.
 Everyone can do that.
 Maybe not as quickly, but everyone can.
 Some people don't want to, but that's their own choice.

-For jobs of the future, we're very much into automation, robotics and everything that's coming up.
-We are definitely looking at that and also how we can meaningfully retrain people so they can be doing other things.
-I also always see the war for talent, I don't believe in that 100%.
-I think if you treasure hunt enough in your own company there are a lot of opportunities.
-Let's put our Latin into that first instead of complaining that nobody wants to come work for us.
+For the jobs of the future, we're very focused on automation, robotics, and everything that's on the horizon.
+We're certainly looking at that, and also how we can meaningfully retrain people so they can focus on other things.
+I also always see the war for talent, though I don't fully believe in it.
+I think if you do enough treasure hunting within your own company, there are tons of opportunities.
+Let's put our Latin into that first instead of complaining that no one wants to work for us.

-Then you have inspiring workplaces.
+Then there are inspiring workplaces.
 Our stores have already been completely revamped.
-They are now much more pleasant places to work.
-In September, for example, we will start working on the social spaces in Merksem.
-In that sense, we were already working very hard on that and then Covid came along and that actually fit the picture perfectly.
+They're now much more pleasant places to work.
+For example, in September we'll start work on the social spaces in Merksem.
+In that sense, we were already working very hard on that, and then Covid came along, and that actually fit perfectly into the picture.

-What helped us in this is making our purpose clear.
-You can say we are important for tomorrow's agriculture, but suddenly everything was closed.
-People then started thinking - if we have no more grain, no board next year.
-Ukraine crisis came on top of that.
-Then suddenly we became an essential sector.
-Then we could also say to our people that we are indispensable as an important link in that agricultural chain.
-People also started to realize that perhaps wine from Chile was not the best option.
-It is still sprayed with things that have long been banned here, as well as your footprint.
-If a ship makes a mistake, it's bye bye wine.
-So that short chain is more important than ever.
-That has done us good as a company, certainly for the culture.
-People realized that they were doing something meaningful.
-Your disbelievers suddenly became believers, too.
+What helped us with this was clarifying our purpose.
+You could say we're important for the agriculture of tomorrow, but suddenly everything was closed.
+People started thinking: if we run out of grain, there'll be no grain next year.
+The Ukraine crisis added to that.
+Suddenly, we became an essential sector.
+Then we could also tell our people that we're indispensable as a key link in that agricultural chain.
+People also realized that wine from Chile might not have been the best option.
+It's still sprayed with substances that have long been banned here, and your carbon footprint.
+If a ship goes wrong, it's bye-bye wine.
+That short supply chain is more important than ever.
+That benefited us as a company, especially for our culture.
+People realized they were doing something meaningful.
+Your disbelievers suddenly became believers too.

-I heard from another company manager who said everyone had to work in the office during Covid.
-HR warned him that they were going to have control, but so he thought they were ironing people at home.
-Just looking at work in such an old-fashioned way, I can't stand that.
-If you really want to go for it and believe in it with your colleagues, you probably won't iron.
-Or maybe you will, but then if you have a deadline at 11:59 p.m., you're going to meet it.
+I heard from another manager who said everyone had to work in the office during Covid.
+HR warned him they were going to be inspected, but he thought they were actually doing their ironing at home.
+Just looking at work this old-fashioned way is something I can't stand.
+If you're really committed and believe in your colleagues, you probably won't do the ironing.
+Or maybe you will, but if you have a deadline of 11:59 PM, you'll still meet it.

 I wonder about that, too.
 I imagine when you started at HR that they looked at people and human capital differently?
 It was probably even called differently?

-The personnel department.
-Then it became personnel and organization because it became clear that organizing work was not so obvious either.
-After that, it has actually been anything.
+HR.
+Then it became Personnel and Organization because it became clear that organizing work wasn't so straightforward either.
+After that, it was basically all sorts of things.
 It doesn't matter what you call it.
-People were really looked at in Hay points and in job descriptions.
-That's a rating system.
-From so many points you get a car and from so many points you have windows in your office.
+People were really judged by Hay points and job descriptions.
+That's a classification system.
+From so many points on, you get a car, and from so many points on, you have windows in your office.
 The most ridiculous thing.
-You couldn't earn those points, it was really a title.
+You couldn't earn those points; they were really a title.

-So you could be a very bad worker with many points and a very good one with few points.
-That meritocracy was also much less there.
-That was all much more mechanical.
-That was really a corporate thing.
-I believe in something behind it.
-Reward systems, but that's not sacrosanct.
-Back then if it didn't fit in the excel sheet it just didn't go.
-Fortunately, that's all changed.
+So you could be a really bad employee with a lot of points and a really good one with few.
+There was much less of a meritocracy there.
+It was all much more mechanical.
+It was truly a corporate thing.
+I believe in something underlying.
+Reward systems, but that's not sanctifying.
+If it didn't fit in the Excel sheet back then, it simply didn't work.
+Fortunately, all that has changed.

 What are some other major differences you see?

 The role of the leader.
-I always say that I have the biggest team in the company.
+I always say I have the largest team in the company.
 That's not the 44 people on my team, but actually everyone at Arvesta.
-Because if a leader doesn't convey what your culture is or how you treat people then you have a problem.
+Because if a manager doesn't embody your culture or how you interact with people, you have a problem.
 The world has become more fluid.
 You can't afford to wait until the next round to adapt.
-Everybody used to sit in their corner.
-I finally think common sense is winning.
+Everyone used to be in their own corner.
+I think common sense is finally prevailing.

-Another difference is that when I worked in the beginning everyone thought the big difference was the product.
-And that's not true because then every wave or iPhone would be equally successful despite the vendor.
-Then they said it was because of the process, but they still saw differences.
-Suddenly everyone realized that the big difference is made by people.
-And I think that's the most beautiful change.
+Another difference is that when I started working there, everyone thought the biggest difference was the product.
+And that's wrong, because then every Golf or iPhone would be equally successful, regardless of the salesperson.
+Then they said it was the process, but they still saw differences.
+Suddenly, everyone realized that the biggest difference is made by people.
+And that's what I consider the most beautiful change.

 Important question - how would you describe those changes in terms of the office environment?
 What is possible today that was totally out of the question back then?